wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/make-events-accessible-inclusive.md

 Every event, whether virtual or in-person, needs to be made accessible to all.
-As your prepare the content and people for your up-and-coming virtual event, you intend to ensure it is as accessible and engaging as possible.
+As you prepare the content and people for your up-and-coming virtual event, you intend to ensure it is as accessible and engaging as possible.

 Here you'll explore how to design for accessibility, with a focus on the logistics and content being presented.